-The concept of vision quest is part of that process.
-By participating in that ritual young men begin their lifelong search for meaning and spiritual fullfillment.
+The concept of vision quest was part of that process.
+By participating in that ritual young men began their lifelong search for meaning and spiritual fulfillment.

-But for the Ojibwa, belief that it's possible to envision one's life path is only a beginning.
+But for the Ojibwa, belief that was possible to envision one's life path was only the beginning.

-True self-realization is only possible through the process of being in action again and again and again, to understand the spiritual truths that are fundamental to being a good person.
+True self-realization was/is only possible through the process of being in action again and again and again, to understand the spiritual truths that are fundamental to being a good person.

 It's easier to know we're right than live in the question.

 We strive to dominate our relationships.
 (Think not?
 See above.)

 If we can't dominate we strive to avoid domination.